electron/rfcs/rfc-preload-realm.md

 ### Increased IPC complexity

 Electron users will now need to be aware of multiple types of senders.
-The approach we decide ipcMain's TypeScript types will determine whether it requires breaking changes.
+The approach we decide to take with ipcMain's TypeScript types will determine whether it requires breaking changes.

 ```diff
 interface IpcMainEvent {